 I think we should all be angry about it.

 First, remind yourself how truly amazing the human body is.
+Read how my deep dive into herbalism taught me the value of true healing.
 Listen to your body and do what works best for you.

 - Give yourself the gift of grace.
 Not everything needs to happen at once.
 Small steps lead to big changes.

 - Swap one or two items for healthier versions.
 Then swap one or two more.
 Every time you swap, you create a new habit.